 Erikson Institute participates in the University Pass (U-Pass) program through the Chicago Transit Authority (CTA), which offers eligible students a discounted pass for unlimited rides on all CTA buses and trains.
 The U-Pass is offered on a semester-by-semester basis.
-Students enrolled for eight or more credit hours during fall or spring semesters, or five or more credit hours during summer term are eligible for a U-Pass for that semester/term.
-Please note: For Erikson students to be eligible for the U-Pass, all eligible students during a given semester will be charged for a U-Pass (approximately \$100/semester), whether or not they utilize the pass.
+Each student will be issued a Ventra U-Pass card.
+Students enrolled for five or more credit hours during fall or spring semesters, or four or more credit hours during summer term, are eligible for a U-Pass for that semester/term.
+Please note: For Erikson students to be eligible for the U-Pass, all eligible students during a given semester will be charged for a U-Pass (approximately \$130/semester), whether or not they utilize the pass.
 If a student who was eligible at the beginning of a semester subsequently drops below the required credit hours during the add/drop period, the student's U-Pass will be deactivated and the fee may be refunded on a prorated basis.
 The U-Pass includes the student's name, picture, and school name, and is not transferable.
-Additional information about the U-Pass program is available on the CTA web site at www.transitchicago.com.
+Additional information about the U-Pass program is available on the CTA web site at www.transitchicago.com/upass.